heschy/Stargate-Generator/index.md

 ![IMG_001](my_stargate_nongeoodes.png)

 #### External Images
-I think that I have to say that [the Image I used for the ring](https://github.com/DarceyLloyd/StargateSimulator/blob/master/images/ring.png) is from [this Repository]
+I think that I have to say that [the Image I used for the ring](https://github.com/DarceyLloyd/StargateSimulator/blob/master/images/ring.png) is from [this Repository](https://github.com/DarceyLloyd/StargateSimulator).
-(https://github.com/DarceyLloyd/StargateSimulator).
 I belive that it is a free-to-use image because [DarceyLloyd](https://github.com/DarceyLloyd/) didn't add a licence to the repository.
 [The Image](https://github.com/DarceyLloyd/StargateSimulator/blob/master/images/ring.png) will also be used by the addon **if no one asks me to use an other image**.